chaalpritam/carbide-node/ARCHITECTURE.md

-# Carbide Node Architecture
+# Carbide Node Architecture (Legacy - Centralized Approach)

+> **Note**: This document describes the original centralized architecture.
+For the current **decentralized marketplace** design, see [DECENTRALIZED_ARCHITECTURE.md](./DECENTRALIZED_ARCHITECTURE.md).

 ## Overview

-Carbide Node is a high-performance, Rust-based backend service designed to serve as the central data storage and synchronization hub for the Carbide ecosystem.
-It connects desktop (`CarbideDrive`) and mobile (`Carbide`) clients, providing efficient large data storage, retrieval, and real-time synchronization capabilities.
+This document outlines the original centralized approach where Carbide Node was designed as a high-performance, Rust-based backend service serving as the central data storage and synchronization hub.
+The project has since evolved into a **decentralized marketplace** architecture.

 ## Design Philosophy